tlin23/MetropoleAI/spec.md

 - If the agent **has building-specific information**, it provides a direct answer.
 - If the info comes from general knowledge, the agent must say so clearly.
 - DIY instructions are okay *only if safe* and must include a **disclaimer**:
-  > “This is based on past residents’ experience and should not be considered professional advice.
-When in doubt, contact the board or a licensed professional.”
+  > "This is based on past residents' experience and should not be considered professional advice.
+When in doubt, contact the board or a licensed professional."

 ### Input Handling
 - Accepts user text input via a fixed chat UI.